 - Accreditation is run as a service for members of the BSE and is not a compulsory or regulatory certificate of competence or excellence.
 Accredited echocardiographers are expected to be able to perform and report TOE studies unsupervised. - The Accreditation process is predominantly based on TOE.
-However, an understanding of transthoracic echocardiography is also necessary because the two approaches are complementary. - Accreditation is a minimum requirement and cannot be regarded as a guarantee of competence. - TOE skills can only be maintained by continued education and practical involvement in echocardiography.
-The importance of this is underlined by limiting Accreditation to 5 years after which reaccreditation must be sought.
+However, an understanding of transthoracic echocardiography is also necessary because the two approaches are complementary. - Accreditation is a minimum requirement and cannot be regarded as a guarantee of competence. - ➤ TOE skills can only be maintained by continued education and practical involvement in echocardiography.
+The importance of this is underlined by limiting accreditation to five years, after which reaccreditation must be sought.
+Further details surrounding re-accreditation are available on the re-accreditation section on the BSE website. - Accredited members are expected to uphold the BSE code of conduct standards.
+Where concerns about an accredited member's echocardiography practice arise, this should be dealt with locally in the first instance and should only be escalated to the Accreditation Chair if improvement in echocardiography practice has not been demonstrated. - Return to practice routes for re-accreditation are available for previously accredited members.